CBF-RL: Safety Filtering Reinforcement Learning in Training with Control Barrier Functions: Conclusion

 \section{Conclusion}

-This paper introduced CBF-RL, a lightweight dual approach to inject safety into learning by combining training-time CBF safety filtering with reward design, leading to policies that internalize safety and operate without a runtime filter, demonstrating its effectiveness through simulated and real-world experiments.
-We also provided a detailed theoretical analysis rationalizing the use of continuous-time CBF conditions in discrete-time RL simulation training.
-Looking forward, we plan to incorporate automated barrier discovery, perception-based barriers, and extend the application of CBF-RL beyond locomotion to whole-body loco-manipulation that would address broader humanoid capabilities.
+This paper introduces CBF-RL, a lightweight dual approach to inject safety into learning by combining training-time CBF safety filtering with reward design, leading to policies that internalize safety and operate without a runtime filter, demonstrating its effectiveness through simulated and real-world experiments.
+Looking forward, we plan to incorporate automated barrier discovery, perception-based barriers, and extend the application of CBF-RL beyond locomotion to whole-body loco-manipulation, which will address broader humanoid capabilities.

+\newsec{Acknowledgment} During the preparation of this work, the authors used AI-assisted capabilities (Claude, ChatGPT) for grammar and editing enhancements of the text, as well as for debugging software code related to the experiments.
+The authors have responsibly reviewed and verified all AI-generated content to ensure correctness.